“What gets measured gets managed.” – Peter Drucker

 The important point here is that DRR focuses only on the money, the actual revenue you retain, rather than customers.
 So if your existing customers start paying more, through upgrades or other purchases, your DRR might grow even if you’ve lost some customers.

 This doesn’t mean you should focus only on DRR and ignore CRR.
 If you are consistently losing customers, at some point you will start losing revenue, no matter how many times your existing customers upgrade.

 On the flip side, you might see a drop in DRR but a rise in CRR.
 This would happen if your existing customers start downgrading to lower subscriptions.

-For example, if a customer changes from a $100 per month subscription to a $50 per month subscription, you might have still retained that customer, but you lost 50% of the revenue generated by the customer.
+For example, if a customer changes from a $100 per month subscription to a $50 per month subscription, you might have retained that customer, but you lost 50% of the revenue generated by the customer.

-So which is a better metric?
-Neither.
-They need to be used hand-in-hand to get a complete picture of what is happening with your business.
+Essentially, both CRR and DRR need to be used hand-in-hand to get a complete picture of what is happening with your business.

 Ideally you want your DRR to be above 100%.
 This means that you’re earning more every period and your company is growing.
 Many people aim for 110%, but this number might differ for different industries and the life stage of your company.